dankelley/oce/README.md

 This is the branch favoured by users who need new features or who would wish to contribute to Oce development.

-The easy way to install the `"develop"` branch is to execute the following commands in R.
+To install a `develop` version that is usually under a week old, try using

+    install.packages("oce", repos = c("https://dankelley.r-universe.dev", "https://cloud.r-project.org"))

+which does not require that you have compilers for C++, Fortran, etc. on your system.
+However, if you have those things, you can also try building straight from the github source using

     remotes::install_github("dankelley/oce", ref="develop")

-and most readers should also install Ocedata, with
+Note that most readers should also install Ocedata, with

     remotes::install_github("dankelley/ocedata", ref="main")

+which does not require compilers for C++, Fortran, etc.

 ## Evolution of oce